 An important means of achieving the LHIN’s goals is through listening to and communicating with a wide range of people including health consumers, the public, health service providers, community leaders, other partners and the media.
 In addition to the LHINs obligations for community engagement, Local Health System Integration Act, 2006 also mandates health service providers to engage their communities.

-- Foster a better understanding of the LHIN and support for its programs in the development of a person-centred health system
+- Foster a better understanding of the LHIN and support for its programs in the development of a person-centred health care system.

-- Work collaboratively with health service providers and partners to improve community engagement practices.
+- Work collaboratively to improve community engagement practices.

-- Responded to approximately 70 inquiries and complaints from the public, mostly related to Champlain health service providers across sectors, including hospitals, the CCAC, and others.
-The inquiries represent important input to ensure quality, accessible care for residents.
+- Responded to approximately 80 inquiries and complaints from the public, primarily related to issues around access to care.
+Such inquiries represent important input to ensure quality, accessible care for residents.

 For more information on Community Engagement, please contact Jessica Searson, LHIN Community Engagement Coordinator (firstname.lastname@example.org, or 613.747.3239).